grammyjs/awesome-grammY/README.md

 ## Templates

 - [bot-base/telegram-bot-template](https://github.com/bot-base/telegram-bot-template) - A starter bot template with a scalable structure and ready-to-use Docker setup.

-## Testing

-- [PavelPolyakov/grammy-with-tests](https://github.com/PavelPolyakov/grammy-with-tests) - Example bot, which is covered with tests.
+- [PavelPolyakov/grammy-with-tests](https://github.com/PavelPolyakov/grammy-with-tests) - An example bot which is covered with tests.